thecloudbee/thecloudbee.github.io/_posts/2021-01-18-elasticsearch-analyzers.md

 author: amroj
 categories: [elasticsearch]
 image: assets/images/2021-01-18/head.png
 description: "The default indexing strategy in Elasticsearch is not the best option for you.
-Understanding how ES stores the data has an impact on search performance is trivial."
+Understanding how data stored in ES impacts the search performance is trivial."
 featured: true
 hidden: true
 rating: 0